dke-kgolap/demo/README.md

 ## Dataset

-In our experiments we used generated datasets based on AIXM data model[^1].
-We developed an AIXM data generator tool[^2] to allow us to generate a realistic dataset.
-The tool is based on the Donlon dataset[^3].
-The provided link explains how to build and use the tool to generate the desired dataset.
+In our experiments we used generated datasets based on AIXM data model[^1], using the Donlon dataset and support tools[^3] as the basis.
+We developed an AIXM data generator[^2], which allows to generate a realistic dataset.
+The provided link to the AIXM data generator explains how to build and use the tool to generate the desired dataset.
 In our case, we used the configuration file provided[^4], we specify the start and end time stamp, storage location, and storage type.

 ```shell
 start: "2000-01-01T00:00:00.000Z"